User Types in Wrike

 Click Save 6.

-In the table below + means that it is possible to edit selected permission for this user type.
+In the table below + means that it is possible to edit selected permission for this User type.

 Important

-It is impossible to enable the Access admin privileges permission without enabling the My Team member permission for the selected user type.
+It is impossible to enable the Access admin privileges permission without enabling the My Team member permission for the selected User type.

 General |